 Tertiary Wine Aromas

 Wines are continuously evolving and changing as time goes by.
 Many are made to age while others are made to drink young.
-So, next time you pop open a bottle of wine (aka tonight), swirl the wine in your glass, take an inhale and see if your nose can detect which wine aroma stage that wine is in, and take try your hand at using some of the wine aroma descriptions!
+So, next time you pop open a bottle of wine (aka tonight), swirl the wine in your glass, stick your nose in it, take an inhale and see if your nose can detect which wine aroma stage that wine is in.
+If you’re feeling adventurous, try your hand at using some of the wine aroma descriptions!

 P.S.
 This post originally came from our Wine Wizard trivia section in our monthly newsletter, The Wine Press which accompanies each of our Gold Wine Club shipments.